At a Glance

 Patient Retention Tip: Smarter scheduling goes far.
 Practices can’t create more appointments out of nowhere, but they can get smarter about their scheduling.
 Leverage a platform that auto-confirms with patients about upcoming appointments and releases slots in real time as they become available.
 This provides the most accurate availability to patients booking their own appointments online, and increases the chance they’ll find a time slot that fits their schedule.

-As healthcare and patient expectations change, medical practices must, too, evolve.
+As healthcare and patient expectations change, practices must evolve as well.
 Understanding patients’ pain points is the first step to solving for them, and today and going forward, patients are clear about what they want and where they’re unwilling to compromise.
-Now, it’s up to medical practices to meet patients where they’re at, by ensuring streamlined, efficient services and thoughtful care delivery to create an excellent patient experience across the patient journey.
+Now, it’s up to medical practices to meet patients where they’re at, by ensuring streamlined, efficient services and thoughtful care delivery to create an excellent experience across the patient journey.